-🔹 Background: Started in data privacy, specializing in Privacy-Enhancing Technologies (PETs) and AI compliance.
-Pivoted to AI governance and interpretability-adjacent research after realizing that compliance frameworks alone won’t ensure AI remains contestable and user-controllable.
+Started in data protection & privacy, now specializing in Privacy Engineering and Privacy-Enhancing Technologies (PETs).
+Pivoted to AI governance and AI Safety-adjacent research after realizing that compliance frameworks alone won’t ensure AI remains contestable and user-controllable.

-Inference contestability → Users should be able to challenge and correct AI-generated inferences.
+Inference contestability → Users should be able to challenge and correct AI-generated inferences in high stakes decision-making processes.

 Mechanistic interpretability & governance → Bridging interpretability research with real-world policy to ensure AI oversight isn’t just transparency theater.